natasjja/3-serverless-patterns/README.md

 ## 4 Serverless Patterns Demo

-There is a directory for each pattern demo:
+There is a project directory for each pattern:

-- Data Processing Pipeline
+- `resize-image`: Data Processing Pipeline Pattern